WHO IS REMI?

 Intergovernmental Affairs Coordinator - Cheyenne River Sioux Tribe

-I joined the United States Army right after high school and served with the Army Engineer Regiment for a span of 22 years.
+I joined the United States Army right after high school and served with the Army Engineer Regiment for over a span of 22 years.
 During my military service, I was deployed to Iraq and Afghanistan as a Combat Engineer, and I served in South Korea as well.
 At times, I was called upon to assist with in-person deliberations between tribal leaders in Iraq and Afghanistan.
 This broadened my world view and allowed me the ability to see things from diverse perspectives.
-My military career shaped me into a proven leader.
+My military career shaped me into a proven leader and set me on my lifelong path of service and dedication.

-While in college, I worked as a field supervisor managing numerous utility projects which often involved addressing environmental concerns such as cleaning up oil spills on both land and water.
-During this time I also supervised the clean-up of transformer and electrical yards to mitigate polychlorinated biphenyl (PCB) oils that can contaminate the environment.
+While in college, I worked as a field supervisor managing numerous environmental disaster clean ups, which often included cleaning up oil spills on both land and water.
+During this time I supervised the clean-up of transformer and electrical yards to mitigate polychlorinated biphenyl (PCB) oils that can contaminate the environment.
+I know, first hand, just how devastating oil spills can impact the land, water, and environment.

 Currently, I serve the Cheyenne River Sioux Tribe as the Intergovernmental Affairs Coordinator.
 In this position, I act as the liaison between Federal, State and Tribal governments.
-This role has allowed me a greater understanding of government and tribal relations.
+This role has allowed me a greater understanding of government and tribal relations and to be an advocate for resolving complicated and technical issues.

 My strong support of U.S. veterans runs deep, and I serve as Vice-Commander of Legion Post 308 in Eagle Butte.
 I am also Life member of the Veterans of Foreign Wars.